indico/indico/indico/htdocs/ihelp/html/_sources/PaperReviewingGuides/PaperReviewingManagers/PaperReviewingManagers.txt

 ------------------------

-Assign Reviewers
+Assign reviewers
 ^^^^^^^^^^^^^^^^

-You can create list of Referees, Layout Reviewers and Content Reviewers.
+You can create lists of referees, layout reviewers and content reviewers.

-When you add a user to be Referee, you are giving him the rights to assign contributions to the Layout and Content Reviewers.
+When you add a user to be a referee, you are giving him the rights to assign contributions to the layout and content reviewers.
-Also, the Referee has to give the final judgment for the contribution - ``to be corrected``, ``accepted`` or ``rejected``.
-If the contribution status is given to be corrected then the Referee will be able to correct it by himself if it's needed.
+Also, the referee has to give the final judgement for the contribution - ``to be corrected``, ``accepted`` or ``rejected``.
+If the contribution status is given to be corrected, then the referee will be able to correct it by himself if necessary.

-The Layout Reviewer has to judge the editing part of the contributions.
+The layout reviewer has to judge the editing part of the contributions.
-He will be able to access only the contributions that are assigned to him to judge.
-When we set up the Layout Reviewing mode, he will have to give the final judgement of the contribution.
-If needed the Layout Reviewer can correct the papers by himself.
+He will be able to access only the contributions that are assigned to him for judgement.
+When layout reviewing mode is chosen, he will have to give the final judgement of the contribution.
+If needed the layout reviewer can correct the papers by himself.

-The Content Reviewers have to give their opinion of contribution's content.
+The content reviewers have to give their opinion of the content of the contribution.
 They will have access only to the contributions that are assigned to them.

         |image17|